These laboratory-made antibodies are a best bet for a coronavirus treatment, but there won’t be enough

 Data is beginning to trickle out.
 Regeneron announced Tuesday that its drug appeared to knock back the virus, reducing virus levels and relieving symptoms when given to people recently diagnosed with covid-19 who weren’t in the hospital — particularly in people whose bodies had not mounted a robust immune response.

-Eli Lilly & Co. announced in September “proof of concept” interim data that its monoclonal antibody shows signs of reducing hospitalizations when given to people in outpatient settings.
+Eli Lilly announced in September “proof of concept” interim data that its monoclonal antibody shows signs of reducing hospitalizations when given to people in outpatient settings.
 The data are preliminary and not yet peer-reviewed, and both trials are ongoing.

 To prepare for making the drug at scale, Regeneron transferred its other products to its facility in Ireland.
 It recently struck a deal with a competitor, Roche, to rapidly increase production.

-“This is quite unusual, because we’re giving a competitor a lot of our know-how, our technology,” Schleifer, the Regeneron CEO, said.
+“This is quite unusual, because we’re giving a competitor a lot of our know-how, our technology,” said Schleifer, the Regeneron CEO.
 “They’re going to get to drive our cars, so to speak.”

 With the partnership, the companies can manufacture between 650,000 and 2 million treatment doses in a year, or 4 million to 8 million prevention doses.
 The United States has placed an order for $450 million worth of medicine — enough for 70,000 to 300,000 treatments, depending on how much of the drug is in each dose.
 But with the Centers for Disease Control and Prevention forecasting 1,500 to 5,000 hospitalized patients a day by late October, that supply could be rapidly consumed.